Mai Sakurai: Donna Del Mondo (2022-2024)

 After teaming up with her Cosmic Angels stablemates, Tam Nakano and Unagi Sayaka, in a losing effort against Donna Del Mondo (Giulia, Thekla and Mirai) on February 12, 2022, Sakurai decided to leave Cosmic Angels and join Donna Del Mondo, stating that she wanted to wrestle instead of just dancing.
 On May 27, 2023, at Flashing Champions 2023, Sakurai, Giulia and Thekla, together known as the Baribari Bombers, defeated REStart to win the Artist of Stardom Championship.
 At New Years Stars 2024 on January 3, 2024, Baribari Bombers participated in the 2024 Triangle Derby.
 After reaching the finals and deciding to defend the Artist of Stardom Championship, they lost the match and titles to Abarenbo GE.

 Dream Star Fighting Marigold (2024–present)

 On April 15, 2024, former Stardom executive producer Rossy Ogawa, held a press conference to announce his new promotion Dream Star Fighting Marigold, with Sakurai being one of the initial roster members.
 On May 20, during Marigold's first event Fields Forever, Sakurai teamed with Zayda Steel to face Nagisa Nozaki and Myla Grace in a match that ended in a time limit draw.
-On July 30, Sakurai and Mirai became the inaugural Marigold Twin Star Champions.
-On December 13, during night two of the Winter Wonderful Fight event, they lost the titles to Dark Wolf Army (Nagisa Nozaki and Chiaki), ending their reign at 174 days.
+On July 30, Sakurai and MIRAI defeated Miku Aono and Natsumi Showzuki to become the inaugural Marigold Twin Star Champions.
+On September 28, Sakurai won the Star League of the inaugural Dream★Star GP, before losing in the finals to Utami Hayashishita.
+On December 13, at Winter Wonderful Fight, Sakurai and MIRAI lost the Twin Star Championship to Dark Wolf Army (Nagisa Nozaki and Chiaki), ending their reign at 174 days.

 On January 3, 2025, at First Dream, Sakurai defeated Miku Aono to win the Marigold United National Championship.
+Sakurai would hold the championship for 296 days, and defend it successfully six times.
+On October 26, 2025, Sakurai lost the United National Championship to Victoria Yuzuki at Grand Destiny.
+On January 3, 2026, at First Dream, Sakurai faced Miku Aono for the Marigold World Championship, in a losing effort.